Boondall Wetlands Environment Centre

 - public toilets, parking and wheelchair access, and sheltered picnic tables.

-Council is currently in the early design stages for a new environment centre in the northern suburbs.
+Construction has commenced on the new environment centre.
 Read more about the Boondall Wetlands Environment Centre project for further information.

 View the Boondall Wetlands Environment Centre photo gallery as a slideshow or view photos individually as part of Council's Flickr account.

 People of all ages can use Boondall Wetlands Environment Centre to learn about the reserve and the importance of wetlands to the wider environment.

 At the Boondall Wetlands Environment Centre you can:

 - walk, cycle, canoe or kayak through the different wetland habitats

 - look for wildlife feeding and resting in the reserve

 - go on a free guided walk with a volunteer guide